stride3d/stride-docs/en/manual/scripts/types-of-script/async-script.md

 {
     public override Task Execute()
     {
-        // Run the asynchronous code
+        // Execute the asynchronous code
     }

     public override void Cancel()
     {
-        // Do logic for when the script is unloaded
+        // Do stuff for when the script is unloaded
     }
 }
 ```